 Scroll down to the recipe card below for full information on ingredients and amounts.

 - Almond flour - Use super fine variety and not almond meal.
-I like to buy a big bag from Costco and store in the refrigerator to extend the shelf life.
+I like to buy a big bag Kirkland from Costco and store in the refrigerator to extend the shelf life.

 - Leavening - Baking powder and baking soda provide the lift and makes the crumb lovely and soft.